 I'm sure the people of Franklin County really love that remark.

-I mean, two dumbest campaign I've ever seen, so he's gonna have some work to do with the constituents in the Ohio 12, but I don't think there's any doubt about it that uh President Trump uh helped him.
+So he's going to have some work to do with the constituents in the Ohio 12, but I don't think there's any doubt about it that President Trump helped him.

-Danny O'Connor, you know, we have a hundred percent of the precinct's reporting, but the president also now declaring victory this morning after the candidates that he endorsed in yesterday's primaries all scored big wins.
+Danny O'Connor, you know, we have 100% of the precincts reporting, but the president also now declaring victory this morning after the candidates that he endorsed in yesterday's primaries all scored big wins.

-And he tweeted at uh about 10 30 this morning, five for five.
+And he tweeted at about 10.30 this morning, five for five.

 And in a second tweet, he accused the media of downplaying the Republican Party's record of success in special elections.

-Republicans now winning eight of nine house seats, but yet if you listen to the fake news media, you'd think we'd be in Ben clobbered.
+Republicans now winning eight of nine House seats, but yet if you listen to the fake news media, you'd think we'd been clobbered.

 You know, why can't they play it straight?